 HOW TO BOOST YOUR WELLBEING IN WINTER

-Now that we’ve officially hit winter here in Australia it’s a great time to revisit your wellbeing strategy.
+Winter is a time when we often let our wellbeing habits slide.
 Those lifestyle factors that make for positive wellbeing in summer - exercise, socialising with friends, healthier diets, and a sunnier and more positive outlook – tend to take a back seat come winter.
 Faced with shorter days (less natural light) and colder temperatures, it’s easy to fall into unhelpful patterns and neglect your wellbeing.

 So, today we’re look at 3 Problems for Wellbeing in Winter and what we can do to boost our wellbeing.